NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 Here, we describe how to run the [Triton Inference Server](https://github.com/triton-inference-server/server) backend for Python to be able to do model deployment.
 The goal of [Python backend](https://github.com/triton-inference-server/python_backend) is to let you serve models written in Python by Triton Inference Server without having to write any C++ code.

-We provide an example notebook, `movielens_inference_example`, and explain the steps to do inference with Merlin Inference API.
+We provide two example notebooks, `movielens_TF` and `movielens_deployment`, and explain the steps to do inference with Merlin Inference API.

 # Getting Started